HookTools/eosio-local-ide/README.md

 ## or launch with npm or yarn

 ```
-For install u should have python and cmake on your pc
+To install it, you must have python and cmake installed.
 ```

 ### npm: